Pycord-Development/pycord/docs/ext/ipc/api.rst

 API Reference
 =============

-The following section outlines Pycord's `ipc` extension module.
+The following section outlines the api of Pycord's `ipc` extension module.

 Server
 ------